 Danny Luecke is a graduate student at NDSU in math education and is learning to live out Indigenous Research Methodologies.
 He grew up on Očhéthi Šakówiŋ and Anishinaabe land, now known as Fargo, ND, and is enrolled in Choctaw Nation of Oklahoma.
-He and his wife Kali have the cutest 18-month old named Kamila.
+He and his wife Kali love raising their young children.
 Yakoke!

 Elliot Bannister has been learning D/Lakota for around a decade.
 They live at Standing Rock and work for the Tribe's Language and Culture Institute.
 They have taught a number of language classes at Sitting Bull College, and also graduated from there with a Master's in Education.

 Helene Circle Eagle is a fluent Lakota speaker from Cheyenne River, where she taught at her language at the K-12 level.
 Since 2018, she has been a faculty member in the Nation American Studies Division at Sitting Bull College.

 Joshua Dunn is a Dakota/Lakota language instructor who studied Lakȟól’iyapi at Sitting Bull College.
 He graduated from the Dakota/Lakota Master Apprentice Program on Standing Rock in 2018, and has been studying Mnišóta Dakhóta iápi at the University of Minnesota since 2019.

 He is also a bioregional herbalist and plant medicine teacher, and has studied with Indigenous plant knowledge-keepers across Turtle Island.
 He has a Master’s degree in Indigenous Land-Based Education from the University of Saskatchewan.

 Kim Campbell has taught language pedagogy courses at Sitting Bull College for several summers.
 She earned her PhD at New York University.